 Accessibility at the Sagrada Familia

-Adapted audioguides in sign language and audiodescription are also available in Catalan, Spanish and English.
-There are also accessible toilets on site.
+Adapted audioguides with sign language and audio description are available in Catalan, Spanish, and English.
+There are accessible toilets on site.
+The accessible entrance is near the gift shop on the Nativity Façade side (Entrance B on Carrer de la Marina).

-- Recinte Modernista de Sant Pau – about a 10 minute walk north east of the Sagrada Familia, this collection of building was originally a hospital.
-Today it is one of the finest examples of Art Nouveau architecture in Europe
+- Recinte Modernista de Sant Pau: About a 10 minute walk northeast, this collection of Art Nouveau hospital buildings is one of the finest examples of the style in Europe.

-- Casa Milà – also known as La Pedrera, this is another of Gaudi’s works, famous for its rooftop chimneys.
-It is about a 20 minute walk from the Sagrada Familia
+- Casa Milà (La Pedrera): Another of Gaudí’s works, famous for its rooftop chimneys.
+About a 20 minute walk from the Sagrada Familia.

-For more ideas on what to do when visiting Barcelona, see our guide to spending 1 day in Barcelona, as well as 3 days in Barcelona.
+For more ideas, see our guide to spending 1 day in Barcelona, as well as 3 days in Barcelona.

 Where to Stay Near the Sagrada Familia

-- Boutique Hostemplo Sagrada Familia – found on a pedestrian street just 100 yards from the Sagrada Familia, this 3* boutique hotel offers air-conditioned en-suite rooms
+- Boutique Hostemplo Sagrada Familia: On a pedestrian street just 100 metres from the Sagrada Familia, a 3-star boutique hotel.

 Further Reading for Visiting Barcelona

-- For Barcelona, check out our 3 day Barcelona itinerary, our 2 day Barcelona itinerary, our guide to spending a day in Barcelona, our review of the Barcelona Pass, and our detailed guide to Gaudí sites in Barcelona to start you off.
+- For Barcelona: our 3 day Barcelona itinerary, our 2 day Barcelona itinerary, our guide to spending a day in Barcelona, our review of the Barcelona Pass, and our guide to Gaudí sites in Barcelona.

-- We have a guide to things to do in Palamós, one of our favourite fishing towns in the Costa Brava
+- Our guide to things to do in Palamós, one of our favourite fishing towns in the Costa Brava.

-- If you would like a book about the Sagrada Familia, this is a detailed guide to the history, present and future of this building
+- For a book about the Sagrada Familia, this is a detailed guide to the history and future of the building.

-And that’s it for our detailed guide to visiting the Sagrada Familia in Barcelona, Spain!
-As always, we’re happy to answer your questions – just pop them in the comments below and we’ll get back to you as soon as we can.
+And that’s our guide to visiting the Sagrada Familia!
+As always, we’re happy to answer your questions in the comments below, and if you visit and notice anything in this guide that needs updating, do let us know.

 Jill says